-Net sales for the year ended October 31, 2007, when compared to 2006, increased by approximately \$29.3 million, or 10.7%, principally as a result of an increase in both our fresh products and processed products segments.
-The increase in sales related to our fresh products segment was primarily driven by an increase in our average selling price, partially offset by a decrease in the total pounds sold.
-The increase related to our processed products segment was primarily related to an increase in both the total pounds sold, as well as an increase in the average selling price per pound.
+Net sales for the year ended October 31, 2008, when compared to 2007, increased by approximately \$58.5 million, or 19.3%, principally as a result of an increase in both our fresh products and processed products segments.
+The increase in sales related to our fresh products segment was primarily driven by an increase in sales related to Mexico and California sourced avocados, tomatoes, and pineapples.
+Such sales increases were partially offset, however, by a decrease in sales related to Chilean sourced avocados.
+The increase related to our processed products segment was primarily related to an increase in our average selling price per pound.